telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/xps-rendering-design-considerations.md

 previous_url: /designing-reports-considerations-xps
 ---

-# Design Considerations for the XPS Rendering format
+# Design Considerations for the XPS Rendering

 The XPS Rendering Extension of Telerik Reporting produces XPS files that comply with version 1.0 of the XML Paper Specification.